cj1101/CrowsEyeWebsite/docs/INSTALLER_README.md

 ## 🎯 How It Works

-The build system automatically monitors the [offlineFinal repository](https://github.com/cj1101/offlineFinal) for updates and creates installers when new code is pushed.
+The build system automatically monitors the [Crow-s-Eye-Marketing-Agent repository](https://github.com/cj1101/Crow-s-Eye-Marketing-Agent) for updates and creates installers when new code is pushed.
 This keeps everything centralized in one place while maintaining separation between the application code and the website.

 ## 🚀 Automated Build Process